AlexanderBeck0/CS-513-Project-4/docs/report.md

 Finally, we learned that distributed systems are much harder to work with than centralized ones.
 Neither of us had much experience with distributed systems, and working with the behavior mentioned above was hard to debug, especially when count-to-infinity exists (and we don't know that it is normal for distance-vector routing!).

-## What was hard?
+## What Was Hard

 When writing the distance-vector routing algorithm, we had the counting-to-infinity issue.
 This caused us to think that our implementation was incorrect, and so we spent a lot of time debugging and came to the conclusion that we needed to start over.
 Instead of using dictionaries, we tried having each node store a graph of how it sees the network.
 It was quite an elegant solution, but we later realized that it was no longer the distance-vector routing algorithm, but rather a distributed link-state routing algorithm.
 We also learned that our initial implementation was correct after counting-to-infinity was discussed in class.

-## What, if anything, did you do beyond the standard project description (if you based your project on it)?
+## What Went Beyond the Standard Project Description

 We added a command parser that supports arguments and flags.
 It also is built using python decorators, which means that you simply put "@add_command" on top of a function definition and it will add it to the list of commands.
 It even automatically adds it to the "help" command with its description, usage, and any arguments.